Vikas350/DreamState/README.md

 - **Frontend**:
   - React.js
+  - Redux Toolkit(for State management)
   - Tailwind CSS
+  - React Icons Library
+  - Swiper Package (for adding Image swiper)
-  - Axios (for HTTP requests)
+  - Fetch API (for HTTP requests)
   - React Router (for routing)
-  - Google OAuth API (for authentication)
+  - Firebase Storage Bucket (to store images)

 - **Backend**:
   - Node.js
   - Express.js
   - MongoDB (for database)
   - Mongoose (for MongoDB object modeling)
-  - Nodemailer (for sending emails)

-- **Authentication**:
-  - Passport.js (for local authentication)
+  - Google OAuth API (for authentication)
-  - Passport-Google-OAuth20 (for Google OAuth)
+  - JWT (for token Authorization)

 ## Setup Instructions

 1. Clone the repository.
-2. Install dependencies using `npm install`.
+2. Install dependencies using `npm install` in the root folder and the client folder.
-3. Start the frontend and backend servers using `npm start`.
+3. Start the frontend and backend servers using `npm run dev`.
-4. Access the application at `http://localhost:3000`.
+4. Access the application frontend at `http://localhost:5173` and backend API at `http://localhost:3000`.

 ## Contributing

-Pull requests are welcome.
+Just to let you know, pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License